adilwahla/Flutter-Apps-Projects-/README.md

 # Flutter-Apps-Projects-
-All the flutter projects built in Dart sooner i will upload this one is BMI app
+All the flutter projects built in Dart

+this one is BMI app